Main content

 Why tech-savvy Sweden is ditching screens for books and pens in its schools.

-Stockholm-based reporter Maddy Savage explores why one of the world鈥檚 most tech-savvy countries is embracing analog learning once again.
-Driving the shift are falling international test scores and growing anxiety over the impact of heavy screen use on pupils' mental health.
+Stockholm-based reporter Maddy Savage explores why one of the world鈥檚 most tech-savvy countries is embracing analogue learning once again.
+Driving the shift are falling international test scores and growing anxiety over the potential impact of heavy screen use on pupils' concentration, and how children process information.

 While the move broadly has political support and backing from the OECD, it has sparked a debate over future-proofing the next generation.
 In an era of rapid AI integration, critics worry that reducing classroom technology could dent digital literacy and widen the inequality gap.
-The concern is that children with limited access to devices at home鈥攐r parents who lack the digital skills to support them鈥攚ill be left behind.
+The concern is that children with parents who lack the digital skills to support them will be left behind.

-We hear from the teachers, parents, pupils and researchers at the heart of this transition, and ask: could Sweden鈥檚 rethink signal the start of a wider global shift in how we teach the next generation?
+We hear from the teachers, parents, pupils and researchers at the heart of this transition.

 27 minutes